radzenhq/radzen-blazor/Radzen.Blazor/README.md

 The Radzen team monitors the forum threads, but does not guarantee a response to every question.
 For guaranteed responses you may consider the dedicated support option.

-Dedicated support for the Radzen Blazor Components is available as part of the [Radzen Professional subscription](https://www.radzen.com/pricing/).
+Dedicated support for the Radzen Blazor Components is available as part of the [Radzen Professional subscription](https://www.radzen.com/blazor-studio/pricing/).

-Our flagship product [Radzen Studio](https://www.radzen.com/features/) provides tons of productivity features for Blazor developers:
+Our flagship product [Radzen Blazor Studio](https://www.radzen.com/blazor-studio/) provides tons of productivity features for Blazor developers:
-- The first in the industry WYSIWYG Blazor design time canvas
+- An industry-leading WYSIWYG Blazor design time canvas
 - Scaffolding a complete CRUD applications from a database
 - Built-in security - authentication and authorization
 - Visual Studio Code and Professional support